• Skip to primary navigation

 • Rub the marinade all over the cauliflower, then place onto a lined baking sheet and bake for 50-60 minutes or until golden brown.
 I don't like my cauliflower super soft, just al dente, so feel free to bake it longer if you want.

 • Remove from the oven and allow to slightly cool before serving.
-I added some chopped cauliflower on top, but it's totally optional.
+I added some chopped parsley on top, but it's totally optional.

 • Keep leftovers covered in the fridge for up to 4 days.